legendarycode3/31-days-Of-reactjs-course/README.md

 **COMPONENTS, PROPS, SHORTCUTS IN REACT - LESSON 2** </br>
 ✔️ What is Component ? </br>
 Is one of the most important features of Reactjs called “Component”. </br>
+A component is just a piece of  a website.  </br>